howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 2. Name of the exported type in that module.

-Now, `nexus` will ensure all `context` arguments match the `Context` interface 👌.
+Now,  Nexus will ensure all `context` arguments match the `Context` interface 👌.
 There's just one thing left to do, add the context to our server.

 <Instruction>